Covid 19 Delta: Child under 10 becomes NZ's youngest Covid-19 death - NZ Herald

 A child infected with Covid-19 has died.

-In the latest update from the Ministry of Health, officals said in a statement a child between the age of zero and nine has died while infected with Covid.
+In the latest update from the Ministry of Health, officials said in a statement a child between the age of zero and nine has died while infected with Covid.

 The tragic death marks the youngest person to die while infected with the virus.